ArchieHulse/Optimal-Location-for-a-Startup/README.md

-**Archie Hulse GeoData Project:**
+**Optimal Location for a Startup**
-*Project to show the optimal location for my new business to be located in order to grow.*
+*GeoData Project to show the optimal location for my new business to be located in order to grow.*

 ![image info](./images/san-francisco.png)